 The stars of the show are the spectacular electronic signs.
 As you enter the exhibit you’re confronted with the massive For Chicago (2008), composed of ten electronic LED signs with amber diodes.
 The signs scroll Holzer texts from 1997 through 2007.
 Their mesmerizing patterns fill the gallery with a warming glow and I found the work strangely calming.

-thing, to the point that patrons prone to seizures are warned of the intense flashing and blinking.
+Other works in the show are not so soothing, to the point that patrons prone to seizures are warned of the intense flashing and blinking.
 Take Monument (2008).
 I imagine this is what would happen if Dan Flavin and Donald Judd hooked up and had a talkative love child.
 The work consists of twenty double-sided, semi-circular electronic LED signs: eleven with red and white diodes on front and back; nine with red and blue diodes on front and white diodes on back.
 The signs scroll and flash two of Holzer’s text works, Truisms and Inflammatory Essays.
 I can see how it could induce seizures.

 I was also captivated by Purple (2008), which consists of thirty-three, double-sided electronic LED signs: twelve with red and blue diodes on front and back; twenty-one with red and blue diodes on front and green and white diodes on back.
 This sign scrolled text from U.S. government documents, a favorite source for Holzer.
 This installation is psychedelic with words that melt into emotion.